Kees1958/DownloadSentinel/README.md

 1. Download - because it has to intercept downloads
 2. Options UI for pages/options/OptionsPage.html - because the extension has an options page
 3. Storage  - because it saves your Virus Total API key and domain whitelist you enter on the options page
-4. Host permission for wwww.virustotal.com - because it checks the reputation of the download URL at VT
+4. Host permission for
+a) wwww.virustotal.com - because it checks the reputation of the download URL at VTHost permission
+b) wwww.quad9.com      - because it checks whether the domain of the download URL is on Quad9 blacklist
+c) www.rdap.org        - because it check for the domain age (less 30 days is suspicious)

 _________________________  PRIVACY